Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Discussion

+We also observe that participants are less likely to upvote incongruent opinions compared to congruent ones.
+Given that upvoting is completely anonymous, fear of social isolation is likely to be less pressing of a concern for users.
+This finding is also consistent with results from \citet{woong2011selective} who found that participants were unwilling to share opinions they perceived to be in the minority even in a completely anonymous online forum, suggesting that despite platform affordances, people may feel a fear of isolation which leads to self-silencing.
+Another explanation for this behavior may be that upvoting does not solely indicate agreement but also serves as an indication that the content is worth sharing in the community~\cite{moore2017redditors}.
+Since participants believe incongruent viewpoints are only held by a minority of subreddit members, they might also view the content as less worthwhile to share, decreasing the likelihood of upvoting.

-\subsubsection{Confirming and measuring the spiral of silence online.}
+\subsection{Confirming and Measuring the Spiral of Silence Online}

 We find robust evidence that participants are less likely to share their viewpoint when they perceive their opinion to be in the minority.
-Corroborating~\citet{gearhart2018same}'s findings, we observe that the rate of self-silencing differs across issue types, although overall participants are consistently less willing to express incongruent viewpoints.
+Corroborating~\citet{gearhart2018same}'s findings, we observe that the rate of self-silencing differs across issue types, although as a whole participants are consistently less willing to express incongruent viewpoints.
+The impact of the spiral of silence also differs across communities.
+For example, on \texttt{r/conservative}, the mean likelihood of sharing a congruent opinion is $3.98 \pm 0.30$ versus $3.10 \pm 0.64$ for an incongruent opinion.
+However, for \texttt{r/politics}, the gap is much larger between sharing a congruent ($3.15 \pm 0.24$) versus incongruent viewpoint ($1.68 \pm 0.42$).
+Overall, there is a consistent pattern that participants are less willing to express incongruent viewpoints.

 We also introduce a method for identifying controversial viewpoints within a community and then measuring the extent of the spiral of silence.
 This method provides a flexible tool for generating topics that can be tailored to a specified community.
 In this work, we focused on identifying political and social issues, but our method can be applied to other topic areas.
 For example, we can generate plausible viewpoints even when using communities that focus on video games and sports --- \texttt{r/gaming} and \texttt{r/nba}), respectively (see Appendix~\ref{sec:hai_design} for details).
 Future work can adapt this method to explore other online communities and topics.